KavrakiLab/vamp/README.md

 - `xorshift`: A SIMD-accelerated implementation of an [XOR shift](https://en.wikipedia.org/wiki/Xorshift) generator, only available on x86 machines.
 Uses the [`SIMDxorshift`](https://github.com/lemire/SIMDxorshift) library.

 ## Supported Planners
-We currently ship two planners:
+We currently ship four planners:
 - `rrtc`, which is an implementation of a dynamic-domain [[6]](#6) balanced [[7]](#7) RRT-Connect [[1]](#1).
 - `prm`, which is an implementation of basic PRM [[2]](#2) (i.e., PRM without the bounce heuristic, etc.).
 - `fcit`, which is an asymptotically optimal planner, described in the [linked paper](https://robotic-esp.com/papers/wilson_arxiv24).
+- `aorrtc`, which is an asymptotically optimal planner, described in the [linked paper](https://robotic-esp.com/papers/wilson_arxiv25).

 Note that these planners support planning to a set of goals, not just a single goal.